webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-It is also possible to serve from multiple directories:
+It is also possible to serve static content from multiple directories:

 __webpack.config.js__